yankee14/driver_sensirion_sen66_stm32_hal/README.md

 # Description

-This is a driver for the [Sensirion SEN66 environmental gas sensor](https://www.digikey.com/short/bd481vz2).
+This is an STM32 HAL hardware driver for the [Sensirion SEN66 environmental gas sensor](https://www.digikey.com/short/bd481vz2).

 It is a simple, lightweight, blocking driver that does not utilize DMA or IRQs.
+It should work agnostic to any particular STM32 you may be using.

 # Installation